Saturday, September 22, 2018

 D. after Jul 1710 in France

-During the next few years, Marie-Therese gave birth to three sons, of which two died young.
-Then in 1676, Marie-Therese went on a trip back to France; it’s not known exactly why she did, but only that she stayed for a time in La Rochelle, a port city where ships sailed to and from America, and while living there, she became pregnant.
+During the next few years, Therese gave birth to three sons, of which two died young.
+Then in 1676, Therese went on a trip back to France; it’s not known exactly why she did, but only that she stayed for a time in La Rochelle, a port city where ships sailed to and from America, and while living there, she became pregnant.

-The court believed Marie-Therese’s story, and ruled that Chouart des Groseilliers had to pay 200 livres to Étienne.
+The court believed Therese’s story, and ruled that Chouart des Groseilliers had to pay 200 livres to Étienne.
 It was also ordered that Étienne would adopt the child and raise it as his own.
-Marie-Therese resumed her marriage, and had ten more children with her husband, one of whom died at birth
+Therese resumed her marriage, and had ten more children with her husband, one of whom died at birth

-Marie-Therese’s husband died on October 3, 1700, and she seems to have been left with several underaged children.
+Therese’s husband died on October 3, 1700, and she seems to have been left with several underaged children.
 It’s believed that she moved back to France not long after his funeral, and it's likely she took most of her children with her; only one son who was under her care at that time turned up in New France records as an adult, and he may have stayed behind for some reason.
-It isn’t known when and where Marie-Therese died.
+It isn’t known when and where Therese died.
+She was the ancestor of Ricky Gervais.

 Children by Étienne Boyer dit LaFontaine: